Emission line models for the lowest mass core-collapse supernovae -- II. 3D NLTE radiative transfer modelling of a $9.0\,M_\odot$ neutrino-driven explosion: Results

 Our $x_e$ values are similar to the values in the He and H zones in the 1D model -- the relatively high ionization in the pure Fe and O zones in 1D does not occur anywhere in 3D.
 Another contributing reason for this is that the core densities are higher in the 3D model, as can be seen in Figure~\ref{fig:composition_stock}.
-Our ejecta up to \kms{400} contains nearly $1\,M_\odot$ of ejecta, while in \citet{jerkstrand2018emission} the mass contained within that velocity coordinate was only $\sim0.2\,M_\odot$.
+Our ejecta up to \txtred{\kms{450} contain nearly $0.5\,M_\odot$}, while in \J18 the mass contained within that velocity coordinate was only $\sim0.2\,M_\odot$.
 With densities higher in 3D, recombination is more effective and thus the gas is more neutral.
-Also, the outward mixing of the NiCoFeX-rich ejecta means that the $\gamma$-ray energy deposition is less concentrated which lowers non-thermal ionization rates.
+Also, the outward mixing of the \txtred{NiCoFe}-rich ejecta means that the $\gamma$-ray energy deposition is less concentrated which lowers non-thermal ionization rates.